 - I will guide you as to how best to work it out between you so you remain in control.
 I will help you to do so on an informed basis.
 Mediation is not a substitute for legal advice but often works alongside what your solicitor is trying to achieve for you.
 Together, this often makes for a far quicker and less emotionally stressful resolution.

 - I will help you find a mutually agreeable outcome which is more likely to work rather than outcomes imposed by the Court or negotiated by others.

 - I am a forward thinking mediator always embracing the latest practices and technology to best help you, offering face to face mediation as well as online video mediation.

-- I am accredited by the Law Society and the Family Mediation Council which means my experience and practice has been rigorously assessed.
+- I am accredited by the Family Mediation Council which means my experience and practice has been rigorously assessed.

 - I will help with a greater focus upon the needs of your children.

 - I will help you communicate and say what needs to be said to help you move forward in the most constructive way.

 - Clients describe me as “bringing a natural warmth to the process whilst being skilful and robust and bringing a professional and empathetic approach which helps make the emotional process as pain free as possible”.